webtoolbox/craftcms-plugin/README.md

 ## About Website Toolbox Forum
   Your Craft forum doesn’t need to be basic.
-Website Toolbox is a cloud-based forum plugin that allows you to easily add a powerful, intuitive, and maintenance-free forum to CraftCMS without slowing it down.
+Website Toolbox is a cloud-based forum plugin that allows you to easily add a powerful, intuitive, and maintenance-free forum to Craft without slowing it down.
 No database, servers, or coding required.

 ### Plugin Features
 * Embedded forum: The forum is seamlessly embedded into the layout of your Craft website.